This is also considered to be a cash advance, so it’s relatively costly compared to standard credit card transactions.

 Bill Payments

-Another way some credit card issuers, mostly prepaid cards, allow you to transfer the funds to your account is by having your bank account as a bill payment.
-This allows for easy transfers from account to account.
+Another way some credit card issuers, mostly prepaid cards, allow you to transfer funds to your account is by setting up your bank account for bill payments.
+This allows for easy transfers between accounts.

 Credit Card Cheques

-Depending on who your credit card lender is and which card you have, you may be able to get credit card cheques.
+Depending on your credit card lender and card, you may be able to get credit card cheques.
 These are also known as credit card convenience cheques.
 These personal cheques allow you to make transactions via cheque instead of using your physical card.

-If you have a balance transfer credit card, this is a common way to transfer the money from your credit card to your bank account to use or pay off your previous balance on your previous credit card account.
+If you have a balance transfer credit card, this is a common way to transfer money from your credit card to your bank account to use or pay off the balance on your previous credit card account.

 Balance Transfer Credit Cards